They need to become independent. Wean your children financially with love and respect.

 It’s small comfort, but if you’re helping support grown kids, you’re in good company.
 Here’s what a May 2015 study by the Pew Research Center found:

-- About 61 percent of American parents with adult children gave adult children financial support in the past year.
+- About 61 percent of American parents with adult children were still helping adult children financially in the past year.

 - Half of that assistance was for special circumstances, not for ongoing financial support.